 The diagram is now connected to the data from the Excel file.
-Each shape that is connected to data is assigned a color which corresponds to its data value.
-This is achieved using shape color rules which you can configure via the PROPERTIES window.
+Each shape that is connected to data is assigned a color that corresponds to its data value.
+This is achieved using shape color rules, which you can configure via the Properties panel.

-Select the diagram control, go to PROPERTIES, and then modify the shape color rule in order to change the colors of the shapes in the diagram.
+Select the diagram control, go to Properties panel, and modify the shape color rule in order to change the colors of the shapes in the diagram.

 Finally, select the diagram control and click Data Analysis Panel from the toolbar.
 Click Visualization and go to the Shapes TOOLTIP section.
 Drag the Employee column from the Excel data connector in the EXPLORE window and add it to this tooltip section.